neurobin/oraji/README.md

 4. It will ask for version number.
 Give the version number.
 (Example: 8 or 8u25, must match with the archive)

-5. You can provide the version number as command line argument too, i.e `/path/to/the/oraji version_number`.
-For example: `./oraji 8u25`

 Uininstall:
 ===========